Progressive Home Insurance Review

 Progressive offers two endorsements to customize your policy.
 Endorsements are optional add-ons that expand your standard policy to cover specific risks not included in basic homeowners insurance.

 Consider the options below to enhance your protection with Progressive.
-Note that availability varies by state, so ask your agent if there are other coverages available to you.
+Availability varies by state, so ask your agent if other coverages are available to you.

 Water Back-up and Sump Discharge or Overflow